 Relay offers a quick, CPU-friendly option for frequency masking issues across any track in the mix.
 It also has panning, stereo widening, and high-pass filtering options for additional surgical adjustments.

-If you have the right relationship with the person sending you their music, you may want to suggest re-writing certain parts if mixing just won’t save it.
-You can sometimes make the executive call yourself too—mute a part here, swap a kick drum there, etc. It might be just what the mix needs.
-Through it all, you have Masking Meter as a trusty second set of ears.
+If you have the right relationship with the person sending you their music, you may want to suggest edits to the arrangement—mute a part here, swap a kick drum there, etc. It might be just what the mix needs.
+Through it all, you have Neutron’s new Unmask feature and the Masking Meter as a trusty second set of ears.